posted February 13, 2018

-- Utilize Career Services: If you run into problems in your professional life, reach out to Career Services at CSU to get assistance.
+If you run into problems in your professional life, reach out to CSU Career Services for assistance.
 They can help review your resume, provide interview feedback and help coach you when it comes to difficult conversations with your employers.

-- Network: Through discussion boards, online social groups and regional networking events, CSU students and alumni are able to brush shoulders with other experienced professionals in their industry.
-Establish important connections or look for future job opportunities by connecting with other members of the CSU family.
+Through discussion boards, online social groups and regional networking events, CSU students and alumni are able to brush shoulders with other experienced professionals in their industry.
+Establish connections or look for future job opportunities by meeting other members of the CSU family.

 When students succeed in their classes, they succeed in their personal and professional lives as well.
 Make sure you have the resources to keep your work-life balance by reaching out to Career Services at email@example.com.